emrahcimrendev/emrahcimren_dev.github.io/_posts/2020-4-10-Multi-Period Inventory Planning with Stochastic Demand Using Python.md

 policy to maximize their
 profit.

-## Simulation Design
+## Problem Description

-We now develop a Monte Carlo simulation algorithm for the inventory management problem.
+We now define the inventory management problem.

 Let $$P$$ be the set of products and
 $$T$$ be the set of time periods.